 Future Harvest is thrilled to be in the second year of the Agricultural Leadership Development Initiative.
-A program designed to help BIPOC and BIPOC Veteran Farmers gain the skills they need to advance their farming careers and become leaders in their communities.
+A program to give experienced BIPOC Farmers and Military Veterans the skills they need to advance their farming careers and become leaders in their communities.

 Farmers who participate in this program can expect to gain training in a range of topics including social media marketing, co-op development, record keeping, business management, specialty crop marketing, policy, grants and loan management, USDA programs and more.
 Farmers will also have the opportunity to attend hands-on field days, participate in farmer led study circles and receive one-on-one business coaching.
 Farmers in the program will also gain support in soil health management and receive free soil testing through the Million Acre Challenge.